drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <br>
 <p align="center" style="margin-left:5em;margin-right:5em">
 <i>
-Response for three spectral lines with one near saturation for (a) the present design and (b) the commercial instrument.
+Intensity normalized to exposure time for three spectral lines for (a) the present design and (b) the commercial instrument.
 </i>
 </p>
 </p>